demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-EnemySoundFixes/README.md

   - Fixed warning alarm playing while car is attached to the magnet (and immune to damage)
   - Added config setting to mute Cruiser audio in orbit (engine, horn, radio, etc.)
 - Fixed the garage door on Experimentation not playing sounds when it slides closed
+- Fixed "Hey" voice when ship gets struck by lightning